Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

 **New Features**

 - Common
-  - **Tizen 2.4 Rev1 SDK supports developing an application on multi-platform environments.
-In the 2.4 Rev1 SDK, you can also develop 2.3.1 based applications.**
+  - Tizen 2.4 Rev1 SDK supports developing an application on multi-platform environments.
+In the 2.4 Rev1 SDK, you can also develop   2.3.1 based applications.
-  - **From Tizen 2.4 Rev1, the SDK image installation is not officially supported.
-Use the Tizen package server for installation. **
+  - From Tizen 2.4 Rev1, the SDK image installation is not officially supported.
+Use the Tizen package server for installation.
   - From Tizen 2.4 Rev1, the Update Manager supports the package server mirroring.
 Without uninstalling the Tizen SDK, you can enhance the installation speed of the new SDK version by changing the target repository address to an alternative repository that exists in your country or region.
 - CLI
   - Support has been added for the package/install/run/uninstall features for the 2.3.0 projects.
 - Native UIB and Enventor
   - Supports the following host operating systems :
-    - Tizen 2.3.1 (Mobile/Wearable): Ubuntu™ 12.04/14.04 32-bit/64-bit
+    - Tizen 2.3.1 (Mobile/Wearable): Ubuntu™ 12.04/14.04 32-bit/64-bit.
-    - Tizen 2.4 (Mobile): Ubuntu™ 12.04/14.04 32-bit/64-bit, Windows 7/8 32-bit/64bit
+    - Tizen 2.4 (Mobile): Ubuntu™ 12.04/14.04 32-bit/64-bit, Windows 7/8 32-bit/64bit.

 **Changed Features**